 Great coffee makers can make mornings much easier.
 Push a button or program a timer and you can have a delicious cup of coffee made for you.
 But shopping for the best machine for you can be the hard part.
 When it’s time to buy a new coffee maker, you may not have the time to research every model available.

 Don’t worry, we’re here to help.
-To make your shopping easier, we’ve tested all of the major brands and put together this list of the 10 best coffee makers of 2020.
+To make your shopping easier, we’ve tested all of the major brands and put together this list of the 10 best coffee makers available this year.
 We’ve carefully reviewed each brand, comparing features, price, design, warranty, and durability so you can be sure you’re buying a great model.
 To help you decide, we’ve also put together a quick buyer’s guide to walk you through the available features.
 Keep reading to see our favorite models.

 1. OXO BREW 9 Cup Coffee Maker – Best High-End Pick